-Nearly 80% of non-Dairy foodborne illnesses were attributed to Chicken, Other Seafood (such as shellfish), Turkey, and Other Meat/Poultry (such as lamb or duck), with Campylobacter illnesses most often linked to Chicken.
+Over 75% of non-Dairy foodborne illnesses were attributed to Chicken, Other Seafood (such as shellfish), and Turkey, with Campylobacter illnesses most often linked to Chicken.
 An attribution percentage for Dairy is not included because, among other reasons, most foodborne Campylobacter outbreaks were associated with unpasteurized milk, which is not widely consumed, and we think these over-represent Dairy as a source of illness caused by Campylobacter.
 Removing Dairy illnesses from the calculations highlights important sources of illness from widely consumed foods, such as Chicken.